dymium-io/Dymium-SDK/README.md

 `tool_type` controls placeholder handling at tool boundaries:
 - `direct` (default): resolve placeholders before the tool call.
 - `delegated`: pass placeholders through unchanged and pass runtime context to the delegated agent/tool.
+This is intended for sub agents in the main agent runtime or for dymium secured agents running in separate instances altogether.

 For direct tools, optional `direct_input_mode` adds a per-tool knob:
 - `resolve` (default): materialize originals at execution time.